w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 :::

-It is worth noting that a user delegating their voting power does not imply that the delegate will have control over the funds of the delegating account.
-That account can vote with a user's voting power but won't be able to transfer balances, nominate a different set of validators, or execute any call other than voting on the defined call/s by the user.
+It is worth noting that a user delegating their voting power does not imply that the delegate will have control over the funds of the delegating user's account.
+That delegate's account can vote with a user's voting power but won't be able to transfer balances, nominate a different set of validators, or execute any call other than voting on the defined call/s by the user.